sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/05_installer/installer.md

 ## Extensible Installer

-Most tasks for customizing [**Glue42 Enterprise**](https://glue42.com/enterprise/) can be accomplished by using the extensibility features of the Glue42 installer application.
-Whether it's changing the interface and behavior of the installer, modifying Glue42 components, substituting default with custom configurations, creating shortcuts, or adding custom resources like icons, splash screen, loaders and more, the installer application offers ways for automating almost all customization processes.
+Most tasks for customizing [**Glue42 Enterprise**](https://glue42.com/enterprise/) can be accomplished by using the extensibility features of the Glue42 installer app.
+Whether it's changing the interface and behavior of the installer, modifying Glue42 components, substituting default with custom configurations, creating shortcuts, or adding custom resources like icons, splash screen, loaders and more, the installer app offers ways for automating almost all customization processes.

-The basic premise of the installer extensibility mode is to repackage the stock Glue42 installer application into a new executable file together with your custom configurations and resources.
+The basic premise of the installer extensibility mode is to repackage the stock Glue42 installer app into a new executable file together with your custom configurations and resources.
 To accomplish this, you must use the provided [basic setup for creating a repackaged installer](https://enterprise.glue42.com/upload/docs/sfx-installer-example.zip).
 Some customizations can be achieved by modifying the [extensibility configuration file](#extensible_installer-extensibility_configuration_file) for the repackaged installer, while others require you to directly modify or replace resources in the provided basic setup.

 *For descriptions of the files contained in the basic setup and details on how to use it, see the [Extensibility Installer Example](#extensible_installer_example) section.*